manuLZ3/Some-exact-results-on-Lindley-process-with-Laplace-jumps/README.md

 3-initialize parameters in the first section of the script, and RUN.

 To run the code for the analysis of the stopping probability:

+1-download all the folders

+2-open with MATLAB: code4article/stopping/stopping_sim_empVSteo.m

+3-initialize parameters in the first section of the script, and RUN.